top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 Since our task was to reliably detect obstacles using a monocular camera only, we mainly dealt with processing the camera image, extracting the needed information, visualizing the results and to act accordingly in the real world.

-For understanding our approach we tried to explain and summarize the needed concepts in the theory chapter, see section LINK INSERTEN!!!!
-TO DO!!!!!.
+For understanding our approach we tried to explain and summarize the needed concepts in the theory chapter, see section ***LINK INSERTEN!!!!
+TO DO!!!!!***.
 There you will find all the references to the relevant sources.
-TO DO!!!!!
+***TO DO!!!!!***

 ## Definition of the problem {#saviors-final-problem-def}
 <!--_Up to now it was all fun and giggles.
 This is the most important part of your report: a crisp mathematical definition of the problem you tackled.
 You can use part of the preliminary design document to fill this section._